constraintAutomaton/Traveling-with-a-Map/readme.md

         - Filter expression
     - Reachability criteria
     - RDF data shapes
+    - Decentralized knowledge graph
 - Foundation
     - Structured linked data environments
-        - Definition of data vault as a subweb with multiple structural assumptions.
-Those structural assumptions might describe the whole data vault or not, but the combination of them all should make the entire vault traversable regardless of the query
-        - Define the completeness of the data vault explicitly and the completeness of LTQP overall, considering the data vault (we make more explicit the separation between the structure of a data vault and the reachability of the engine; we have completeness of traversal of the engine and the completeness of results of the pod) (one file...define completeness)
-            - We want a means to really compare different reachability criteria, at least in the context of data vault
+        - Description of what it is
+        - Why it improve query execution time in a formal way (reduction of the size of the knowledge graph while not affecting query results)
+        - Completeness of results vs completeness of traversal

     - Reachability criteria extended
         - Composite reachability criteria (we combine multiple of them)
         - Pruning and discovery reachability criteria
     - Shape index
-        - The formal definition is similar to the previous paper in a way.
+        - The formal definition is similar to the previous paper in a way with a link to the specification.
- Link to the specification, too
     - Expressing RDF Data shapes into SPARQL Algebra
     - Query shape containment
         - Definition